-For a transverse perturbation to the cusp, we have $x=O(\mu^3)$ and $y=O(\mu^3)$, so the second term in Eq.~(\ref{eq:a-codim-2}) drops out, which implies no bifurcations.
-For a tangent perturbation to the cusp, we have $x=0$ and $y=O(\mu^2)$.
-Thus, by taking into account the leading terms only, we obtain that Eq.~(\ref{eq:a-codim-2}) becomes
+For a transverse perturbation to the cusp, $x=O(\mu^3)$ and $y=O(\mu^3)$, so the second term in Eq.~(\ref{eq:a-codim-2}) drops out, which implies no bifurcations.
+For a tangent perturbation to the cusp, $x=0$ and $y=O(\mu^2)$, so Eq.~(\ref{eq:a-codim-2}) becomes

-In this case, Eq.~(\ref{dynsys}) agrees with the normal form of pitchfork bifurcation, and we obtain a non-generic 1-parameter family of non-Gaussian distributions near the cusp:
+In this case, Eq.~(\ref{dynsys}) agrees with the normal form of pitchfork bifurcation.
+Thus, a non-generic 1-parameter family of non-Gaussian distributions near the cusp reads